Catch That Child

-One of the reasons why I love learning about early childhood is because the entire purpose of this field seems to be to correct children in a loving manner.
-My last class was on the topic of inclusion and the book for the class encouraged the readers to "catch children being good."
+One of the reasons why I love learning about early childhood is because the entire mindset of this field seems to be focused on correcting children in a loving manner.
+My last class was on the topic of inclusion, and the book for the class encouraged the readers to "catch children being good."
 If you have to catch a child being good, then you have to be aware of their actions.
 This includes giving them your full attention when you're with them.
-There always appears to be that one (or more) child that tries their hardest to give teachers a run for their money.
-Instead of getting frustrated with these children, teachers can reverse the situation so that a desired end will result.
+There always appears to be that one (or more than one) child that tries their hardest to present teachers with a challenge.
+Instead of getting frustrated with these children, us teachers can reverse the situation so that a desired end will result.

-Depending on the center that you work at, ratios may be less than desirable.
-Some may allow for one on one time while others encourage you to just keep all of them in one place at the same time.
+Depending on the early childhood center that you work at, ratios may be less than desirable.
+Some may allow for one-on-one time while others encourage you to just keep a whole slew of them in one place at one time.
 Either way, if teachers don't exert themselves intentionally, they will naturally give praise to the students who are doing right and scold the children that do wrong.
 This is due, in part, to allowing the world's thinking to rub off on us.
 It takes an intentional teacher to search for the good in a challenging child.
 This allows the child to grow in a way that they didn't expect and it also allows us as teachers to grow as well.
 I love watching a child that is about to do something wrong until I call his name out loud and explain to him that I'm so proud of how he was acting earlier.
 It doesn't always stop him from carrying out whatever offense he has planned but it's awesome when it does!
 And it still leaves a lasting impression upon them.